 If the Windows 11/10 computer is in a domain network, then the global domain policy that is related to ICMP echo requests will be applied automatically by your system administrator.
 In this example, we consider workgroup setup where the domain setup is not available; for example, a small office or your simple home network.

-Also, this guide shows you how to enable incoming FTP traffic in the Windows 10 firewall if you are planning to make your Windows 10 as FTP server by using Microsoft IIS or other FTP server programs like FileZilla FTP server.
+Also, this guide shows how to enable incoming FTP traffic in the Windows 11/10 firewall if you are planning to make your Windows PC an FTP server by using Microsoft IIS or other FTP server programs like FileZilla FTP server.

-Simple Steps to Enable Ping Reply in Windows 10
+Simple Steps to Enable Ping Reply in Windows 10/11

 Click on Advanced Settings to get the ICMP rule (incoming and outbound connections) option.

 Since we are going to allow incoming ping requests, we need to open the Inbound Rules area and look for the File and Printer Sharing Echo Request –ICMPv4 rule as shown below.

 Once you enabled the Echo Request for ICMPv4 which is for IP v4, then your Windows 10 or Windows 11 computer will respond to ping requests.

 You will see ‘Private’, ‘Public’ and ‘Domain’ network profiles in the advanced Firewall security settings while enabling or creating rules.
 Windows OS have each rule for every network profile.
 You have to enable the only profile which is related to your current connection.

 For example, if you are at home or office local network, then the connection mostly will be in ‘Private’ or ‘Domain’ network profile.
 Therefore enable the Echo Request rule for these profiles only.